 Mats and Jacks: These will be in containers in the gazebo.
 Mats and jacks must be sanitised before use, and when returning them after use.
 Sanitising spray, hand gel and paper towel will be available in the gazebo.

-The 2m social distancing rule must be observed at all times on and off the green.
+Social distancing must be observed at all times on and off the green.

-Equipment such as cloths and measures should not be shared and bowls pushers, chalk, 2m sticks and score boards are only to be used for ties and matches, again with appropriate measures to reduce the risk of COVID transmission.
+Score boards, bowls gatherers etc. may be used for ties and matches, again with appropriate measures to reduce the risk of COVID transmission.

 Players should bring their own hand sanitiser for use throughout play.
 Players should always practise safe anti-COVID hygiene.
-Players should be courteous and mindful of the safety of other players, Directors and Ladies Committee members in attendance to monitor play.
+Players should be courteous and mindful of the safety of other members.

 Members who have COVID-19 symptoms or from a household where someone displays symptoms, should stay at home, and follow NHS guidance.
 No one who is self-isolating should attend the club.